acce8711/Paper-Plane-Adventures/README.md

 ## 🚧 What Was Challenging

-The hardest part was figuring out how to separate and sync the plane’s movement between devices.
-On mobile, I moved the camera to simulate flight, while on desktop, I moved the airplane model itself.
-Since the movement worked differently, I decided to create separate components for each.

-Another issue I ran into was frame rate differences.
+The hardest part was running into frame rate differences.
 My phone and computer both run at 60fps, so syncing looked fine.
-But when I tested it with a classmate’s 120fps device, the airplane moved too fast.
-To fix this, I looked at A-Frame’s source code—specifically how they use the `tick()` function in the `wasd-controls` component—and realized I could scale movement using the built-in `deltaTime` value.
+But when I tested it with a classmate’s 120fps device, their airplane moved too fast.
+To fix this, I looked at A-Frame’s source code and how they use the `tick()` function in the `wasd-controls` component.
+I realzied I could scale movement using the built-in `deltaTime` value.
 After implementing that, movement synced properly across devices with different frame rates.

 ## ✅ What Went Well